OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/create_a_form/create_a_form.md

 a) Form learning resource in **course element Form**.

-See more at

 b) Form learning resource in **course element Survey**.

-See more at

 c) Form learning resource in **course element Assessment**.

-See more at

 d) Form learning resource **in a portfolio**

-See more at

 e) Form learning resource **Stand alone**

-See more at

 ---